Robert A. Bortner, Jr., Sharpsville, PA

 Anyone who really knew Bob, knew that he loved spending time at his camp in Fryburg and enjoyed many fun-filled , mischievous times there with his buddies hunting, shooting the breeze and drinking cold Old Milwaukees on the “Wisdom Rock”.
 Summer Sundays on the family back porch will never be the same without his input on world events and politics.
 His intellect, humor and sarcasm will be truly missed.

-Besides his son and parents he is survived by two sisters, Christine Bortner-Golub, Sharpsville, and Kathryn Bortner and her husband Steve Cundari, Florida, a niece, Nikaya Glatt, nephew, Richard (Lindsey) Golub, Jr. and his ex-wife, Naomi Fisher with whom he remained close.
+Besides his son and parents he is survived by two sisters, Christine Bortner-Golub of Sharpsville and Kathryn Bortner and her husband, Steve Cundari, of Florida; a niece, Nikaya Glatt; nephew, Richard (Lindsey) Golub, Jr. and his ex-wife, Naomi Fisher with whom he remained close.

 Per Bob’s request there will be no services.